Autodesk/revit-ifc/README.md

 An archive of the original SourceForge forums can be found [here](https://sourceforge.net/p/ifcexporter/discussion/).

 ## Issues and Labels
+**To make the triage and reporting process faster and easier (may also mean getting your issues addressed with higher priority)**

 When reporting an issue, please use the **Labels** to classify the nature of the Issue to the best of your knowledge.
+In addition to Label, please indicate the exact incremental versions of Revit (e.g. 2022.1) and open source IFC tool (e.g. 22.3.0.0)

 **Issue Type**
 - Problem: a "bug" or some kind of mistake found during the use of the functionality.